Whojo/Autonomous-Navigation-Offroad-by-traversability-analysis/README.md

       - `custom_transforms` stores the custom pytorch transforms the user might want to define to build more efficient networks
       - `main.ipynb` is the jupiter notebook setting up all the components together.
 If you want to launch the whole process, everything will happen here.
     - Some other jupyternotebooks and files stands here as attemps to build some optuna, and other proto-methods.
-  - `models_export` is the concatenation of the model class and transforms functions/class to export in a python package.
   - `params` is a python package containing a set of parameters files.
 It is designed to allow those variables to be used everywhere in your system and hence unify the configuration of every application of the NN
   - `ros_nodes` contains first draws of ros nodes.
 Special mention to `husky_speed_depency.py` that makes the robot go back and forth at different speeds to collect data
   - `traversal_cost` contains all the networks used to give the images a cost in the dataset construction.
 It's structure is very similar to `model_development` so I won't say more than it's there that the SSL-Space-Magic happens.